jacebot/nuxt-homework/README.md

 TODO:

-1. Gracefully handle errors and form validation
+1. Add gracefully handled errors and form validation

-2. Better pagination / transitions
+2. Add better pagination / transitions

 3. Refactor api calls to use built in fetch and/or vuex

+4. Add ability to agg tags to posts

+5. Add ability rank answers

 ## Build Setup